-The internal modem is designed to operate with a packet including a 10101... preamble structure.
+The internal modem is designed to operate with a packet including a 010101... preamble structure.
 To configure the modem to operate with packet formats without a preamble or other legacy packet structures contact customer support.

 6.1.
-RX FIFO
+RX and TX FIFOs

-A 64 byte FIFO is integrated into the chip for RX, as shown in Figure 11.
+Two 64 byte FIFOs are integrated into the chip, one for RX and one for TX, as shown in Figure 17.
 "Register 7Fh.
-FIFO Access" is used to access the FIFO.
-A burst read, as described in "3.1.
-Serial Peripheral Interface (SPI)" on page 16, from address 7Fh will read data from the RX FIFO.
+FIFO Access" is used to access both FIFOs.
+A burst write, as described in "3.1.
+Serial Peripheral Interface (SPI)" on page 18, to address 7Fh will write data to the TX FIFO.
+A burst read from address 7Fh will read data from the RX FIFO.

-Figure 10.
-FIFO Threshold
+Figure 17.
+FIFO Thresholds